 A better long-term investment when it comes to online lead generation.

-Doing marketing right, building relationships and creating love for your company requires some work, but that's what will set you apart from your competitors.
-If you're all in with your business you should have a lead generation website, plus be doing some PPC, videos, email campaigns, SEO, producing content and more.
-What's more you should be using lead tracking software to measure what's working and what is not.
+Doing marketing right, building relationships, and creating love for your company requires some work, but that's what will set you apart from your competitors.
+If you're all in with your business you should have a lead generation website, plus be doing some PPC, videos, email campaigns, SEO, producing content, and more.
+What's more, you should be using lead tracking software to measure what's working and what is not.
 Now, all of that sounds like a lot and it is.
-It's enough work to make a full time employee's head spin.
+It's enough work to make a full-time employee's head spin.
 However, you don't have to go at it alone.
-Hiring a marketing company to do online lead generation is an investment you can't afford not to make - especially when it comes to the success of your business and the long-term disastrous cost of not properly generating leads for your business.
+Hiring a marketing company to do online lead generation is an investment you can't afford to make - especially when it comes to the success of your business and the long-term disastrous cost of not properly generating leads for your business.

 How good are your leads?
 Below are some more lead generation tips to review to consider if your lead generation strategy is working for you.

 Do you get exclusive leads?
-Every business should have their very own "exclusive" leads.
-Only you should be receiving that lead, not any other business and certainly not your competitor.
-If another businesses or competitor is getting the same lead as you, that's a huge problem.
+Every business should have its very own "exclusive" leads.
+Only you should be receiving that lead, not any other business, and certainly not your competitor.
+If another business or competitor is getting the same lead as you, that's a huge problem.
 You're competing when you don't have to.

 Quality of leads.
 We touched on this above but here's another example.
 If you're paying $10 a lead but only converting 1 out of 10 that equals $100 per customer.
 Now if you're paying $40 a lead but convert 90% of the time, that's better.
 Though the lead is more expensive, you're more likely going to convert that lead into a customer, which means profit.
 That's a quality lead because you're more likely to close it.
 You're more likely to close it because they found you exclusively and not your competitor.
 That's a benefit of doing your own marketing, beating your competition.

 Scalability.
 You might be in a business where you experience slow months due to things out of your control like the weather.
 For instance, the winter months can be slow for tree companies in the northern part of the U.S.... it's nothing they do, it's just nature, it's cold and it's probably snowing somewhere.
-Obviously in these slow months you'll want to scale back your marketing spend - people just aren't thinking about cutting their trees down in winter.
-Come spring, summer and fall, you'll want to ramp your marketing up again.
-Having your custom marketing campaigns allow you to do this.
+Obviously, in these slow months, you'll want to scale back your marketing spend - people just aren't thinking about cutting their trees down in winter.
+Come spring, summer, and fall, you'll want to ramp your marketing up again.
+Having your custom marketing campaigns allows you to do this.
 The sites/periodicals mentioned above will lock you in for 6-12 months, which means you're locked into spending the same every month, regardless if you get any leads.